Best Things To Do in Holloko, Hungary

 You will find stone ovens and heat walls, traditional Hungarian crockery, furniture and folk design in most of the houses.
 You can check out Hollokoves to see what kind of houses are available.
 Feel free to contact them if you have any further questions.
 Hollokoves is also a Cafe House and its Owner ‘Peter Kelecsényi’ is a local who also speaks fluent English.
 He and his team will be able to help you with anything you need to have a perfect visit.

 Are you a budget traveler?
-Don’t worry you can book a room for $15/night.
+Don’t worry you can book a room from $15/night.
 All the houses are ensuite (with hot water), wifi, and have fully equipped kitchens (with fridge, microwave, and oven).
 So, you can enjoy the authentic design in comfort.

 10 best things to do in Holloko